amiroslaw/languide/README.md

 # Languide
 The web application for learning foreign languages.
 The application easily compares the two languages sentence by sentence.
 This note could have tags and can be saved in the notebook.
-You can create a dictionary from selected words.
+You can create a dictionary from selected translations.
 __Notice__: This app is in developer stage, and won't have translation option.

 ### Used technology